-The Amish children all had a large proportion of neutrophils — white blood cells that are part of the so-called innate immune system.
-The Amish kids' neutrophils "were newly emerged from their bone marrow, evidence of a continual low-grade reaction to microbial invaders," the New York Times reports.
+The Amish children all had a large proportion of neutrophils, white blood cells that are part of the so-called innate immune system.
+The Amish kids' neutrophils "were newly emerged from their bone marrow, evidence of a continual low-grade reaction to microbial invaders," the Times reported.
 In contrast, the Hutterite kids had "old" neutrophils, and researchers found their blood was full of another type of immune cell, eosinophils, which provoke allergic reactions.

 "I keep saying if everyone would just put a cow in their house, no kid would have asthma, but that's not very practical," Ober told Live Science.
 Instead, Ober envisions an air mister parents could use to spray the beneficial microbes into the air.

-In 2015, researchers at two Belgian universities collaborated on a study that looked at the relationship between farm living and asthma and allergies.
+Researchers at two Belgian universities collaborated on a study that looked at one particular aspect of farm living — the dust.
 They found that a bacteria detected in farm dust might initiate an immune system response that reduces the body's reaction to allergens and asthmatic triggers.
 Their work was published in the journal Science.

 According to the Centers for Disease Control and Prevention, 6.8 million children in the U.S. have been diagnosed with asthma and about 17 percent of kids suffer from respiratory allergies to things like pollen and mold.
 But over the last few decades, health care providers have observed that kids who grow up on farms are much less likely to be affected by these conditions than their urban-dwelling peers.

-So researchers have been looking at farm dust to better understand what it is about it that protects kids from respiratory problems.
+So researchers have been looking at farm dust to better understand how it protects kids from respiratory problems.
 For the 2015 study, researchers exposed mice to bacteria found in farm dust.
 After two weeks, they exposed those mice to dust mites.
-They found that the mice who had been exposed to the bacteria were less likely to have an asthmatic or allergic reaction to the dust mites than the mice who were not exposed.
+They found that the mice who had been exposed to the bacteria were less likely to have an asthmatic or allergic reaction to the dust mites than the unexposed mice.

 What's more, researchers found that when the mice were exposed to farm dust, they produced a protein in their lungs called A20.
 When they deactivated this protein, these mice had a normal allergic response to the dust mites.